Fruit Bites: Meet the Watermelon

-- Vitamin C -- helps your immune system.
-That's the system that helps keep you from getting sick.
+- Vitamin C helps your immune system.
+That's the one that keeps you from getting sick.

 Q: From your name, I'd guess you have a lot of water in you.

 Watermelon: Yes, indeed, I am 92% water.
 But that doesn't water down my taste or my health benefits.
-I deliver more nutrients per calorie than many other fruits!
-And having so much water in me can help keep you full.
+I give you more nutrients per calorie than many other fruits!
+And all the water in me can help keep you full.

 Q: You're basically a one-season fruit, right?